The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 You imagine scary scenarios playing out.

-Again the amygdala is activated by your thoughts and mental images – even if they are completely imagined and have no basis in actual reality.
+Again the amygdala is activated by your thoughts and mental images – even if they are wholly imagined and have no basis in actual reality.

 Again you become anxious.

-If you continue down this path, you may cancel your plans completely to avoid the anxiety.
+If you continue down this path, you may cancel your plans altogether to avoid the anxiety.

-These are just two examples but the method behind the creation of anxiety is the same regardless of whether the situation is real or imagined.
+These are just two examples, but the method behind creating anxiety is the same regardless of whether the situation is real or imagined.

-Even if a real negative situation occurs – such as finding out you are getting laid off from your job in 2 weeks – your thoughts and interpretations can make the situation much worse and spark intense anxiety.
+Even if a real negative situation occurs – such as finding out you are getting laid off from your job in 2 weeks – your thoughts and interpretations can worsen the situation and spark intense anxiety.

 You may think: “I’ll never find another job,” “How will I pay the bills?”
 “I’m going to be living on the streets,” etc.